 | Geneva | Geneva city | ~28% | CHF 56,000 | 117 |

-Zug: Switzerland's Low-Tax Capital
+Zug: Switzerland's Premier Low-Tax Address for Expats

-What makes Zug work for expats beyond the tax bill:
+What makes Zug work beyond the bill:

 - Income tax: Lowest at virtually every income bracket in Switzerland

-- Wealth tax: 0.1–0.3% effective on net assets vs 0.3–0.8% in high-tax cantons — material if you hold significant savings or investments
+- Wealth tax: 0.1–0.3% effective on net assets versus 0.3–0.8% in high-tax cantons

-- International schools: International School of Zug and Luzern (ISZL), Institut Montana — strong English-language options for families
+- International schools: International School of Zug and Luzern (ISZL), Institut Montana — strong English-language options

 - Expat community: Over 30% of Zug residents are foreign nationals; English works for daily life without German